 The muscle soreness and joint pain you experience post-workout are often associated with mild forms of exercise-induced inflammation.
 Inflammation can cause debilitating pain, slow your recovery process, and even hinder the progress you’ve made with your training.
 By better managing post-workout inflammation, you can recover faster, cause less stress to your body, perform better, and protect yourself from overtraining and possible injury.

-Inflammation is the body’s natural immune response, to heal itself.
-Its purpose is to initiate the healing process and repair damaged tissue cells from created or added stress.
+Post-Workout Inflammation is the body’s natural immune response, to heal itself after strenuous physical activity.
+Its purpose is to initiate the healing process and repair damaged tissue cells from created or added physical stress.
 When your body senses something is wrong or detects something foreign, such as a microbe or chemical, it’s natural response is to heal itself by expanding nearby blood vessels leading to the injured or infected area.
 Your body then releases cytokines and white blood cells as a first responder to initiate the repair process.

 How Post-Workout Inflammation Works

-In athletes who train hard every day like you, inflammation may not be entirely resolved, and muscle damage may not be adequately healed between training sessions.
-If you persist in training at maximum capacity without the proper amount of rest and nutrients you may enter a cycle of insistent tissue trauma and chronic inflammation.
+Athletes who train on a daily basis may experience post-workout inflammation which may not be entirely resolved, and muscle damage may not be adequately healed between training sessions.
+If you persist in training at maximum capacity without the proper amount of rest and nutrition you may enter a cycle of insistent tissue trauma and chronic post-workout inflammation.

 Here are some powerful ways to naturally reduce post-workout inflammation so that you can recover faster and maintain a healthy immune system and overcome serious injury or illness to become a better athlete.